sagemath/sage/src/doc/en/developer/workflows.rst

 .. _section-workflows-push:

-Uploading More Changes to GitHub
+Uploading more changes to GitHub
 ================================

 Once you have created a PR, edit the appropriate files and